SJ23 Tech Tip E01, (Updated 2024-10-15) Bob Schimmel

 (Two Go Power!
 Flex-35 solar panels regulated by a Genasun GV-10-Pb-12V MPPT charge controller).

 • The flexible panels are oriented with the power cables at the forward end of the SJ23 sliding hatch where they can go through the top with an easy, low strain, curve.
 I can't emphasize how important low strain will be over the years with exposure to the sun as it minimizes the chance of insulation cracking.
-Orienting the power cables forward keeps the companionway end clear where I "tend" to lean against it with the heel of the boat.
+Orienting the power cables forward keeps the end of the sliding hatch clear where I "tend" to lean against it with the heel of the boat.
 It is a comfortable place to stand with a nice motion in big waves.

 • The 1/2" thick hatch has a balsa core that require the screw mounting and cable entry holes to be sealed with epoxy.
 The holes were drilled oversize, filled with G/Flex epoxy, the hardened epoxy was drilled out to correct size, screws & cables passed through then sealed with Sikaflex.
 No leaks.
 See Tech Tip G08 for older techniques.